samuelpilcer/Deep-Reinforcement-Learning-for-FlappyBird/README.md

     $ python scripts/training_with_preprocessing.py

 We trained our model with 1,500,000 iterations (almost 18,000 games).
 It took 17 hours on a G3 AWS instance (NVIDIA Tesla M60 GPUs).
-Here is the learning curve we get (reward as a function of the number of games played):
+Here is the learning curve we get (average reward as a function of the number of games played):

 [![Demo CountPages alpha](https://github.com/samuelpilcer/Deep-Reinforcement-Learning-for-FlappyBird/blob/master/experiment/Learning%20curve.png)](https://github.com/samuelpilcer/Deep-Reinforcement-Learning-for-FlappyBird/blob/master/experiment/paper.pdf)